gabrielsoltz/metahub/README.md

 > Properties that only exist as part of the affected resource

-When True returns list of something_it_has...
+When True returns a list of something_it_has...

 - it_has_<something_it_has>
 - it_has_<something_it_has>_unencrypted